dogeared/okta-blog/_source/_posts/2020-01-23-always-use-pkce-with-oauth2-and-spring-boot.md

 ## Three Minute Overview of OpenID Connect and OAuth 2.0

-In the beginning, there were siloed websites that didn’t talk to each other, and everyone was sad.
+In the beginning, there were siloed websites that didn't talk to each other, and everyone was sad.

 Sites like Yelp started wanting access to the contact information you had in your Google contacts.
 So, Yelp naturally collected your Google username and password so that it could access your contacts.
 You gave Yelp your permission, so this was all good, Yes?
 No!
 With your username and password, Yelp could access your email, your docs - everything you had in Google - not just your contacts.
 And, worse, Yelp had to store your password in a way that it could use it in plaintext and there was no standard way to revoke your consent to Yelp to access your Google account.